-The complexity of today’s art world requires a diverse set of knowledge and skills.
-The range of responsibilities of arts administrators requires a graduate program which educates students about the structure of the contemporary art world, the nature of artistic and cultural values in connection to their market value and a solid knowledge of business and market principles.
+The complexity of today’s art world requires a graduate program that educates students about the structure of the contemporary art world, the nature of artistic and cultural values in connection to their market value and a solid knowledge of business and market principles.

-Upon completing the program students will be able to apply their knowledge and skills in the contemporary art world and art market.
-Students will be able to demonstrate:
+Upon completion of the program, students will be able to apply their knowledge and skills in the contemporary art world and art market.

-- Advanced knowledge of the social and cultural role of artistic institutions
+- Knowledge of curatorial practices and the social and cultural role of artistic institutions